linuxdeepin/deepin-manual/manual-assets/professional/deepin-defender/en_US/index.md

 New virus keep coming out everyday.
 So your virus database should be regularly updated to satisfy the security needs of your computer.

-On the interface of Virus Scan, whenever there is a new virus database, you can click **The virus database is not up to date.
-Update first and start a scan please.** in the lower right corner.
+On the interface of Virus Scan, whenever there is a new virus database, you can click **Updates available** in the lower right corner to choose whether to update it.

 ### Firewall